ultrabis/db/README.md

 - faction property not yet supported
 - wowhead doesn't have 'phase' for every item. how to handle those is up to the user right now

+### TODO

+- create databases tailored for specific classes/specs based on their spreadsheets
+- add client side functions for working with databases
+  - publish to NPM
+  - allow importing / including by database type